-TARGET DATE FUNDS: Target date funds are funds with the target date being the approximate date when investors plan to start withdrawing their money.
-Generally, the asset allocation of each fund will change on an annual basis with the asset allocation becoming more conservative as the fund nears the target retirement date.
-The principal value of the fund(s) is not guaranteed at any time, including at the target date.
+TARGET DATE FUNDS: The JPMorgan SmartRetirement Blend Funds are target date funds with the target date being the approximate date when investors plan to retire.
+Generally, the asset allocation of each Fund will change on an annual basis with the asset allocation becoming more conservative as the Fund nears the target retirement date.
+The principal value of the Fund(s) is not guaranteed at any time, including at the target date.

 RISKS ASSOCIATED WITH INVESTING IN THE FUNDS.
 Certain underlying J.P.
 Morgan Funds may invest in foreign/emerging market securities, small capitalization securities and/or high-yield fixed income instruments.
 There may be unique risks associated with investing in these types of securities.
 International investing involves increased risk and volatility due to possibilities of currency exchange rate volatility, political, social or economic instability, foreign taxation and differences in auditing and other financial standards.
 The Fund may invest a portion of its securities in small-cap stocks.
 Small-capitalization funds typically carry more risk than stock funds investing in well-established "blue-chip" companies since smaller companies generally have a higher risk of failure.
 Historically, smaller companies' stock has experienced a greater degree of market volatility than the average stock.
 Securities rated below investment grade are called "high yield bonds," "non-investment grade bonds," "below investment-grade bonds," or "junk bonds."
 They generally are rated in the fifth or lower rating categories of Standard & Poor's and Moody's Investor Service.
 Although these securities tend to provide higher yields than higher rated securities, there is a greater risk that the Fund's share price will decline.
 Real estate funds may be subject to a higher degree of market risk because of concentration in a specific industry, sector or geographical sector.
 Real estate funds may be subject to risks including, but not limited to, declines in the value of real estate, risks related to general and economic conditions, changes in the value of the underlying property owned by the trust and defaults by borrower.